Democratic Alliance Federal Council

-The Democratic Alliance Federal Council (FedCo) is the governing and policy-making body of the Democratic Alliance, the official opposition party in South Africa.
+The Democratic Alliance Federal Council (FedCo) is the governing and policy-making body of the Democratic Alliance, the second largest party in South Africa.
 It sits when the party's Federal Congress is not in session.
-It has been chaired by Helen Zille since 2019 and she has three deputies to assist her: Thomas Walters, James Masango and Ashor Sarupen.
+It has been chaired by Helen Zille since 2019 and she has three deputies to assist her: Thomas Walters, Annelie Lotriet and Ashor Sarupen.

 The FedCo's main counterpart is the National Executive Committee of the African National Congress.

 Composition

 The decision-making body consists of the following members: